r-lib/keyring/README.md

 pak::pak("keyring")
 ```

-We recommend using pak to install keyring as it will ensure that all
+We recommend using pak to install keyring as it will ensure that Linux
-Linux system requirements (e.g. `libsecret-devel`, `openssl-devel`) are
+system requirements are automatically installed (e.g. Ubuntu requires
-automatically installed.
+`libsecret-1-dev`, `libssl-dev`, and `libsodium-dev`).

 ## Usage